ashleigh-tesla/KartozaLabNotes/labNotes.md

 ### List of Computer Hardware

-- Here are some common individual computer hardware components that you'll often find inside a modern computer.
+- Here are some common individual computer hardware components that you'll often find _inside_ a modern computer.
 These parts are almost always found inside the computer case, so you won't see them unless you open the computer:

-1. Motherboard
+1. Motherboard, System Board, & Mainboard
 2. Central Processing Unit (CPU)
 3. Random Access Memory (RAM)
 4. Power Supply Unit (PSU)